 Here at Fairmarkit, we are excited to launch our Procurement Leader Spotlight blog series where we learn from the best and brightest procurement leaders in the game.
 To kick off our series, we sat down with Greg Tennyson, Head of Global Corporate Services at VSP Global, to talk all things procurement, tail spend and where he thinks the future of the role is headed.

-To learn more from Greg, be sure to check out his upcoming webinar on Tuesday, February 18th with Walter Charles, and our CEO and Co-Founder, Kevin Frechette, on best practices for identifying and minimizing tail spend.
+To learn more from Greg, be sure to check out his webinar with Walter Charles, and our CEO and Co-Founder, Kevin Frechette, on best practices for identifying and minimizing tail spend.

 Q: How did you get into procurement?